sebasvaldezc/sebasvaldezc/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... personal projects
+- 🔭 I’m currently working on ...
+IT personal projects
 - 🌱 I’m currently learning ... programming languages & ethical hacking tools
 - 👯 I’m looking to collaborate on ... open-source projects
 - 🤔 I’m looking for help with ...
 Rust